How many times have you stocked up on items when they’re on sale, only to have some of them go bad before you can

 How To Freeze Milk

 The best way to freeze milk is to do so quickly and in airtight, freezer-safe containers that allow enough room for the milk to expand as it freezes.

-Be sure to leave a couple of inches of headspace in the freezer-safe container to allow the milk to expand without cracking or splitting.
+Be sure to leave a couple of inches of headspace in each freezer-safe container to allow the milk to expand without cracking or splitting.

 You can freeze milk in its original plastic container but if it is in a cardboard carton or glass container, you should transfer the milk to a freezer-safe container prior to freezing.

 If you don’t consume a lot of milk at once, you may consider freezing in smaller portions for baking or even ice cube trays to use in smoothies.